Glucosio/glucosio-android/README.md

 ## Mission

 Our mission is to help people with diabetes manage their condition by providing free and easy-to-use tools that helps track and analyze important health data.
 Our goal is to build a modern diabetes app that works for both type 1 and type 2 diabetes.
 We also wanted to contribute to the open source community and foster connections to help support individuals within the community.

 ## Features

 Glucosio's diabetes tracker makes it easy to log and track personal data, such as blood glucose, cholesterol, and blood pressure.
-It is designed for both type 1 and type 2 diabetes.
+It is designed to work for both type 1 and type 2 diabetes.
 The app contains daily, weekly, and monthly graphs to monitor changes over time as well as analysis functions to interpret the data.
 Reminders can also be set to help users manage their diabetes.
 Data can be imported and exported to a CSV format.
 Users have to the option to opt-in sending information for diabetes research anonymously through the app.

 ## Build Instructions